RedBearAK/toshy/README.md

 This will also usually affect "macros" where you attempt to get the keymapper to type out multiple characters or strings or perform multiple shortcut combos when you use a shortcut.
 They may fail somewhere in the middle, or a shifted character will come out as a non-shifted character.

-A solution to this has been implemented in `keyszer`, and the API function is already in the Toshy config file.
+A solution (well, a "mitigation") for this has been implemented in `keyszer`, and the API function is already in the Toshy config file.
 Injecting a short delay before and after the "normal" key press (to make sure that the modifier press and release are seen as happening with the correct timing) will usually solve the issue.

 Look for this code early in the Toshy config file: